-1. Local Streets Maintenance & Improvements ---- 23.1% (\$540m)
+1. Local Streets Maintenance & Improvements ----- 23.1% (\$540m)

 Funds from this category will fund maintenance and improvement projects on local streets and roads and may be used for any eligible transportation purposes as defined under the Act.
 The Authority will distribute 23.1 percent of the annual sales tax revenues to all local jurisdictions with a base allocation of \$100,000 for each jurisdiction, the balance will be distributed based 50 percent on relative population and 50 percent on road miles for each jurisdiction, subject to compliance with the Authority's reporting, audit and GMP requirements.
 Population figures used shall be the most current available from the State Department of Finance.
-Road mileage shall be from the most current State Controller's Annual Report of Financial Transactions for Streets and Roads.
+Road mileage shall be from the most current information included in the Highway Performance Monitoring System (HPMS)State Controller's Annual Report of Financial-Transactions for Streets and Roads.